MaxPiLab/handson-iot-raspberrypi/doc/linux_basic.md

 **wget**

-Download a file from the web directly to the computer e.g. wget http://www.raspberrypi.org/documentation/linux/usage/commands.md will download this file to your computer as commands.md
+Download a file from the web directly to the computer e.g. `wget http://www.raspberrypi.org/documentation/linux/usage/commands.md ` will download this file to your computer as `commands.md`.

 **curl**